WaS-Studio/WaS-studio/README.md

 - 👯 open to network, possibly collab for hackathons, or product sprints.
 Possibly available to assist with agency overflow.

-- 💬 I love baking, cooking, pc games, card games, rts/tcg, retro game design (esp retro/90's era 8-32 bit) possibly available to mentoring younger/beginner students.
-Additionally CS/Dev students I also might be able to new devs and students w/ various beginner - intermediate cs or dev concept My stars section has tons and tons of amazing repos and compilations.
-If expl
+- 💬 I love baking, cooking, pc games, card games, rts/tcg, retro game design (esp retro/90's era 8-32 bit! && I'm also open to assist or mentor younger students w/ some concepts or feedback/direction - My stars section is also a particularly large collection of great resources and devs in all manner of cs/it/swe/business resources if it might help <3

 - 📫 How to reach me **wasmail@webandsundry.com**

-- ⚡ Fun facts **I <3 card & strategy games, exceptional app/product UX, systems design, 2d pixel art & animation & time w/ friends and family.**

 <h3 align="left">Languages and Tools:</h3>